 - Live within the U.S. (50 states or Washington D.C.)

 - Receive some form of Medicaid (community or institutional), Supplemental Security Income (SSI), or be enrolled in a Medicare Savings Program (such as QMB, SLMB, and QI)*

 Those receiving either Medicaid, SSI, or enrolled in a Medicare Savings Program do not need to apply for LIS.
 They may be automatically enrolled in LIS.
 The program offers two levels of help, full and partial.
 Those eligible have several Special Enrollment Periods available -- once during each of the first three quarters of the year and once during Annual Enrollment (Oct.
 15 – Dec.
 7).

 Partial Help covers those with slightly higher incomes/resources.
 The premium is either waived or an incomed-based sliding scale is used to determine benefits.
-The prescription drug plan has a $92 deductible, a 15% coinsurance (for covered drugs) and copays of $3.70-$9.20 brand-name medications after reaching the $6,550 total out of pocket spending limit annually.
+The prescription drug plan has a $99 deductible, a 15% coinsurance (for covered drugs) and copays of $3.95 for generic medications and between $3.95-$9.85 for brand-name medications after reaching the $7,050 total out of pocket spending limit annually.

 LIS works with other Medicare and Social Security assistance programs, so those enrolled do not need to apply for LIS as they automatically will receive it and not encounter a late enrollment penalty.
 CMS sends a letter to participants confirming their enrollment.
-However, it is to note that not everyone who qualifies for LIS will qualify for MSP, if you experience this issue contact your local benefits enrollment center to assist you.
+However, not everyone who qualifies for LIS will qualify for MSP.
+If you experience this issue contact your local benefits enrollment center to assist you.